wheatgreaser/wheatgreaser.github.io/apiing.md

-THE CRUD IS COMPLETE. i actually did the UD part. the turing award is mine. the next part involves databases. im excited but i want to actually process, the stuff i learnt, so im going on a side quest. new side project: library api. yes. you can add books and retrieve books (CR come on i dont wanna do the whole thing again, im not a masochist). if i do this side project i'll actually be able to use what i learnt: schema, path parameters and exception handling.
+THE CRUD IS COMPLETE. i actually did the UD part. the turing award is mine. the next part involves databases. im excited but i want to actually process, the stuff i learnt, so im going on a side quest. new side project: library api. yes. you can add books and retrieve books (CR come on i dont wanna do the whole thing again, im not a masochist). if i do this side project i'll actually be able to use what i learnt: schema, path parameters and exception handling. ok here's the repo for the [library api](https://github.com/wheatgreaser/library_api). i wanna build this api up (in the future) wiht frontend stuff(plain js and html). i also found out how frontend is integrated, we use something called FETCH api for javascript with that we can make http requests. for making asynchronous requests (i'll find out what that means later) there issomething called ajax.